dtonhofer/prolog_notes/swipl_notes/about_exceptions/example_code_to_verify_predicate_args.md

 If the domain of the predicate is extended later to cover more cases, unexpected success may lead to hard-to-diagnose problems.

 Sometimes just failing instead of throwing makes some sense.
-In SWI-Prolog (the ISO standard says that `atom_length/2` should throw in this case):
+In SWI-Prolog we have this:

 ```
 ?- atom_length(a,-1).
 false.
 ```

-However, this looks very much like an artifact of extremely weak typing: a length value should never be negative, really.
+The ISO standard actually says that `atom_length/2` should actually throw a `domain_error(_,_)` and indeed this case looks very much like an artifact of extremely weak typing: a length value should never be negative, really.

-Another point of view is that whether a predicate should fail or throw depending on bad arguments depends on the context: It should be the caller that decides.
-One solution would be to pass a "processing option" telling the predicate to fail, not throw.
-ANother would be to add a "lenient" wrapping predicate, which catches all exceptions thrown by the wrapped predicate, dumps them and just calls `fail` instead.
-See below.

-In fact, I contend that a predicate should NOT just "silently" fail on out-of-domain arguments, but **always** throw.
-One **does** want to be informed when a predicate is called with garbage.
-It could be an important information (ok, Prolog is probably not going to be used in high-assurance software, but still..)
+But whether predicate should fail or throw depending on "bad arguments" actually depends on the context:
+It should probably be the caller that decides!
+Consider two possible interpretations of `atom_length(A,L)`

+- _In order to continue with "towards the right" I need you to ascertain that the length of the atom denoted by `A` is indeed `L`._ It may be reasonable to fail if `L` happens to be negative, it could for example stem from a counter variable that will eventually become positive after sufficient backtracking.
+- _Some predicate asserts that the length of the atom denoted by `A` is `L`, is that true_.
+It may be reasonable to throw if `L` happens to be negative, the predicate that gave out the information seems to be a bit buggy.

+Furthermore:

-On the other hand, if program deals more with _modeling_ rather than _computation_, it makes abolutely sense to just fail in case of bad parameters.
+- If the program deals more with _modeling_ rather than _computation_, it makes abolutely sense to just fail in case of "bad parameters".
 We are modeling the thin archipelago of true relationships in any case.
 There is no harm in just failing `mother(henry,1)`.

-If the caller really wants to just have the predicate fail on bad input, doing so should be made explicit in the code.
+- On the other hand, one **does** want to be informed when a predicate is called with garbage.
+It could be important information (we want some assurance that we are still "on the rails", this is also why [assertion/1](https://eu.swi-prolog.org/pldoc/doc_for?object=assertion/1) exists).
+A predicate should **not** just "silently" fail on out-of-domain arguments, but at least leave open the possibility to raise exceptions.

+Maybe a predicate should always raise exceptions and the programmer should be forced to explicitly state that he doesn't want the predicate to throw, just fail.
+That would make predicate behaviour uniform and explicit.

+One possibility would be to have the predicate raise exceptions, and provide a second "lenient" predicate that just fails (simply by catching all exceptions and failing instead).
+Or both predicates could be combined by adding a processing option.

-Thus there should be an `atom_length_ng/2` and  `atom_length_ng/3`:
+Thus an `atom_length_ng/2` and  `atom_length_ng/3`:

 ```
 % Not exported from the module in which this is defined.